eeroleppalehto/Jahtirekisteri/mobileApp/README.md

 Replace `<your-ip-address>` with your IP address.
 You can find your IP address by running the following command in the terminal: `ipconfig` on Windows or `ifconfig` on Mac.
 You can also find the IP address when running the app in the terminal between the `exp://` and `:19000` in the URL.

+## Build

+To build the apk-file of the application install the Expo CLI by running the following command: `npm install -g eas-cli`.
+After the installation you need to login to Expo by running the following command: `eas login`.

+To build the app run `eas build -p android --profile preview`.
+This will build the app in expo's servers and you can download the apk-file from the link that is provided after the build is done.
+If you're using Mac or Linux, you can also build the app locally by adding the `--local` flag to the command.

 ## File structure

 The `src` folder contains all the code for the app.
 The `assets` folder contains all the images and fonts used in the app.
 The `screen` directory is used to store all the screen views used in the app.
 For singular components, the `components` directory is used which holds for example navigation and app bar components among others.